barrettotte/tetris-wasm/README.md

 Tetris clone in C and compiled to WASM.

-This was made to learn the basics of Raylib, WASM, CMake, and Conan.
+This was made to learn the basics of Raylib, WASM, CMake, Conan, and Ninja.

 ## Unimplemented Features